Relewise/relewise-demos-shop-vue/README.md

 ### Previews

-Whenever a pull request is made, there will automaticly be created a preview linked to the PR with a life time of 90 days.
+Whenever a pull request is made, there will automatically be created a preview linked to the PR with a life time of 90 days.

 ## Deployments